juliacbpassos/Next-Level-Week/README.md

 - Commit your changes: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push origin my-feature`.

-After your pull request has been merged, you can delete your branch
+After your pull request has been merged, you can delete your branch.

 ## :memo: License

 This project is under the GNU General Public License v3.0.
-See [LICENSE](LICENSE) for more details
+See [LICENSE](LICENSE) for more details.